karen portrait circle

 But the odds are in your favor!

 Before you decide not to come here (!), remember that over 800,000 people live here, and that San Francisco had about 25 million visitors in 2018, so the numbers aren't as bad as they look.
-The 2023 visitor count is almost up to pre-Covid numbers now.
+The 2023 visitor count was almost up to pre-Covid numbers now.

 The odds of being one of those numbers are really very slight!